 |Venue:||Bankstown Campus Oval|

-Round 3 of the NSW Tertiary Rugby League sees 2 great matches, as the Western Sydney University Ducks kick off their 2020 season, when they take on Sydney University, while in the main match we have at Macquarie University taking on a red hot UTS Wanderers.
-Important COVID Safe Details – Everyone attending will need […]
+Round 9 of the NSW Tertiary Rugby League sees 2 great matches, as the Macquarie University Warriors take on the Western Sydney University Ducks at Macquarie University Oval, while at Kellyville the TAFE NSW Polecats take on the UTS Wanderers in the battle for top spot on the table.
+Important Covid Safe Details – Everyone […]

 View complete table